puku0x/puku0x/README.md

 ## Hi there! 👋

-I'm a software engineer at [Vega corporation Co., Ltd.](https://www.vega-c.com/) working on core system development.
+I'm a software developer at [Vega corporation Co., Ltd.](https://www.vega-c.com/) working on core system development.

 I like to develop web applications and love to contribute OSSs.